NethermindEth/general-agents-module/README.md

     - Fantomscan
     - Arbiscan
     - Snowtrace
-- Initialize a `VictimIdentifier` instance that takes as parameters 1) an ethers provider and 2) the API keys.
+- Initialize a `VictimIdentifier` instance that takes as parameters: 1) an ethers provider and 2) the API keys.
 - Call `VictimIdentifier`'s method `getIdentifiedVictims()` which takes as input a `TransactionEvent`.